callrup/FreeleticsSelenium-Project/README.md

-Automated testing with Java, Selenium WebDriver Maven  and TestNG .Extent reporting tool has been used for reporting This is a POM based project  with  which can be run from Command line  and locally through maven /TestNg
+Automated testing with Java, Selenium WebDriver Maven  and TestNG .Extent reporting tool has been used for reporting This is a POM based project  with  which can be run from Command line  and locally through maven /TestNg .
+This project has auto retry facility.If any test case is failed there will be an auto retry to rerun the test.
+Extent Reporting tool has been incorporated so that post run we can verify the dashboard

 # Prerequisites / Setup
 have Java installed locally